About This Product

 - Background Encyclopedia content

-- Correlated to Common Core, state, national, and International Baccalaureate Organization standards
+- Search by Common Core, state, national, C3 Framework for Social Studies, and International Baccalaureate Organization standards

 - Google Translate for 100+ languages

 - Ability to download text articles as PDFs

 - Embed code feature—easily add content to any HTML page or learning management system